jauderho/nts-servers/README.md

 Pull requests are welcome to add new sources (signed commits are preferred).
 Each PR should include any proposed changes to README.md and chrony.conf.
 Please adhere to the format.

+Generally, virtualized systems do not make for good time sources as there is too much jitter.
+Submissions should strive to ensure that high quality time is available.

 |Hostname|Stratum|Location|Owner|Notes|
 |---|:---:|---|---|---|
 |time.cloudflare.com|3|All|Cloudflare|Anycast|